This post may contain affiliate links. Please read my disclosure policy.

-Sweetened Condensed Milk – this comes in a can and can be found in the baking aisle of your grocery store.
+Sweetened Condensed Milk – This comes in a can and is found in the baking aisle of your grocery store.
 Make sure you don’t get the canned evaporated milk (because it’s not sweetened and you need the sweetness!)

-Baking Cocoa Powder – this can also be found in the baking aisle of your grocery store.
-It’s NOT the hot cocoa drink mix.
+Baking Cocoa Powder – Look for this also on the baking aisle of your grocery store.
+Note: it’s NOT the hot cocoa drink mix.

 Peppermint Extract – Again, look for this on the baking aisle of the store.
 Usually it’s on an upper shelf.
 Sometimes you might see spearmint extract.
 It tastes different (kind of like chewing gum) so make sure you get the regular peppermint extract!

 Whipped Cream – totally optional here but a nice addition sometimes.